HPCForge/BubbleML/bubbleml_data/DOCS.md

 account for boundaries in your model (perhaps for a physics-informed neural network), you must handle it implicitly, or extend the domain with the boundary info.
 In our experiments, we treat it implicitly and assume that the model will be able to capture the boundary info from the input history.

+## Steady-State

+The Flash-X simulations take many iterations before they reach a quasi-steady state.
+This essentially means that the initial timesteps may not be physically "valid."
+The BubbleML dataset includes these "unsteady" initial states.
+It is very reasonable (and probably best) to exclude these initial steps.
+In our experiments, we drop the first 30 timesteps for dataset discretized to 1 unit of non-dimensional time.
+We drop the first 300 timesteps for datasets discretized to 0.1 unit of non-dimensional time.
+Dropping more timesteps may be reasonable.
+Dropping more than 60 (or 600) is likely overkill.

 ## Extending BubbleML